 Dairy Safe Victoria had some dairy advice

 Radio and TV ads

-Look out for our TV community service announcement starting from 6 November and running through to the end of January 2017.
+Our TV community service announcement ran from 6 November and running through to the end of January 2017.

 Material for your event

 You’ve told us you wanted new material to hand out during your Food Safety Week events and here they are ready to download and print out to A4 size.
 Please email us at email@example.com if you have problems downloading or printing and we’ll email you copies.

 You can also arrange to have them professionally printed yourself locally as a poster or fridge magnet – contact us at firstname.lastname@example.org if you’d like a higher resolution copy of the artwork.

 Aged care brochure